pengsun/MexConv3D/proj/README.md

-Just for viewing the source files in IDE.
+Just for debugging and viewing the source files in IDE.

-Don't build the project with this, build using the `make_all.m` in root directory.
+Don't build the project with this, use the `make_all.m` in root directory instead!